The following guidance is relevant to farmers who have shared their Farm metrics as part of a Nature Reporting project.

 Habitat Cover (%)

-Proportion of your farm dedicated to biodiversity-positive habitat.
+This metric summarises the proportion of your farm dedicated to biodiversity-positive habitats (definition here).
 These habitats are those that are more likely to provide resources for a range of native species.
 They are habitats that are less disturbed than more heavily managed areas such as those receiving inputs, heavy grazing, cultivation, or felling.

 Increasing habitat cover can be a straightforward aim to improve and communicate a farm’s impact on biodiversity.
-Increasing the area expands the areas suitable for biodiversity to thrive.
+Increasing habitat cover gives nature more space to thrive alongside your farm operations.
+This means more - and more diverse - birds, bugs, and plants.

 Connectedness (%)